oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

       - Most importantly, LOB/Department information
         The Details table gives more information about each Database instance for you to get a good understanding of the number of database targets deployed on a given host with OS version.
 If your organization uses properties like Lifecycle, Line of Business, or Department, then you will be able to determine the number of targets deployed for a given business unit.
 Explore these features to get a good handle on Inventory and Usage details.

-7. Export inventory details to excel for reports.
+7. Inventory usage and Details can be exported for offline further reviews and analysis.

   ![em-inventory-usage-details-export-summary-page](images/em-inventory-usage-details-export-summary.png " em-inventory-usage-details-export-summary-page ")

-(**Optional**) These inventory details can be exported to an excel file for offline analysis or sharing the report with management.
-With the excel report, you can filter based on the properties you are using to show department or line of business-specific assets allocation and usage.
+  These details can be exported to an excel file and shared the report with management.
+With the excel report, you can filter based on the properties you are using to show department or line of business-specific assets allocation and usage, excel file format as shown here.

   ![em-ecm-inv-usage-details-excel-file](images/em-ecm-inv-usage-details-excel-file.png " em-ecm-inv-usage-details-excel-file ")